 Additionally, on OJJDP’s Model Programs Guide (MPG) site are reviews of effective and promising mentoring programs that can serve as models for other mentoring programs around the country.
 See the MPG Mentoring page to learn more.

 President Barack Obama has recognized the impact of mentoring programs and, in 2014, he launched My Brother’s Keeper, an initiative that aims to eliminate the barriers and opportunity gaps faced by boys and young men of color.
 Through this initiative, the Administration is joining with cities and towns, businesses, and foundations that are working to connect youth to mentoring, support networks, and the skills they need to reach their full potential.

 In recognition of National Mentoring Month (celebrated each January) and to serve as a resource throughout the year, NCJRS presents this online compilation of publications and information on mentoring.
-For more information on this topic, please select a page from the list below or from the box at the right under the heading "Mentoring Resources":
+For more information on this topic, please select a page from the box at the right under the "Mentoring Resources" heading.